Frankly, most websites cause AI fragmentation. Does yours?

-We're building something deliciously honest: an AI diagnostics tool that tells you whether AI systems can discover your page, understand it, learn from it, and use it correctly.
-I'm Francine, and I'll score your AI readiness, show you what's working, what's not, and what to fix.
+We're building something deliciously honest: an AI stability diagnostic that tells you how well AI systems can find, read, keep context together, understand, trust, cite, and act on your web pages.
+I evaluate your web pages, show you what's stable, what's not, and what to fix.
 Think of me like a martini: sharp, sophisticated, and surprisingly refreshing.
 Ready to tangle?

-Francine takes your input, straightens her gloves, and evaluates your web page against 100+ tests.
-When she's finished, she lays out every little secret.
+Francine takes your inputs, straightens her gloves, and evaluates your web page against 100+ web page stability checks.
+When she's finished, she lays out every score and the evidence behind it.

 The Verdict

-Your top 5 fixes, ranked by impact, with clear guidance on what to change.
+Your top five issues, ranked by impact and effort, with clear guidance on what to change.

 The Receipts

-A downloadable CSV with every test, score, and the proof behind each result.
-Built for developers who need the details for precise updates.
+A downloadable CSV with every test, score, and the evidence behind each result.
+Built for developers who need details for precise updates.

 SEO Agencies